ogarraux/california-vaccine-record-reader/README.md

 - Name
 - Birthdate
 - Covid vaccine dates, lot numbers, and who gave you the vaccine (just CVS Pharmacy for mine, not the specific location or person).
-- Interestingly, it did not spell out the actual name of the vaccine for me - it just gave a numeric vaccine code.
+- Interestingly, for me the actual name of the vaccine was not in the QR code - just a numeric vaccine code.
 This CDC page shows what vaccine each of the codes refer to: https://www.cdc.gov/vaccines/programs/iis/COVID-19-related-codes.html